dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day_65:_Deploy_Redis_Deployment_on_Kubernetes/Task.md

 By following these requirements, the Redis deployment will be created with the specified configuration and settings, and will be ready for use.

+#### Note : Decouple application configuration from code, making it easier to manage and update values without changing the code.

 ### What I Did